The discovery of QR codes has made our life easy in general; by scanning, we can transfer payments, data, and whatnot. Now it exists everywhere.

 - Scroll down and tap ‘Settings’ ->’ Accounts.’

 - Tap ‘Add account.’ -> ‘Scan QR Code.’

-- Position your device, so the QR code appears within the frame.
+- Position your device so the QR code appears within the frame.
 A blue border will appear around the QR code when adequately positioned.
-If the QR code is positioned too far away or close, it won’t be easy to scan.
+If the QR code is positioned too far away or close, scanning won’t be easy.